alaindiouly/alaindiouly/README.md

 # Alain Diouly-Osso

-Hi I'm Alain - I'll be joining a coding in Berlin, starting Jan'2021, for 3 months.
+Hi I'm Alain - I'll be joining a coding bootcamp in Berlin, starting Jan'2021, for 3 months.
 I'm passionate about hacking existing technologies and making them my own, in order to teach them to others and help them succeed.

 Beginner level in Javascript and JQuery.